Forncett St. Mary Rectory

 Colenso's rectory was grand and impressive but also

-functional both as a family home (three of his children were born here) and as
+functional both as a family home and as

 John's College was his alma mater.
 However, the rectory was soon to lose its

 first resident upon his elevation to the bishopric of Natal in 1853.

 The Revd J. E. Cooper succeeded Colenso in 1853 and remained as rector until 1908.
 Cooper found the 'Bishop's Palace' a spacious and useful environment for his family and the necessary domestic staff, as well as tutees.
 In 1871 there were 13 in the house, in 1881 14 including his 5 children.
 By 1901 there were 18 in the house; his daughters were running a school with 11 girls aged from 11-17.
 The tradition of housing such a preparatory school seems to have continued for a few years.

 In 1920 the rectory was sold on instructions of Revd T. J. Bentley at auction to Mr Russell Steward for £1,550 together with some glebe lands; the purchasers of the latter were Messrs Coleman, Buck, Humphreys and Self.
 One lot was withdrawn: the old pasture known as 'The Parks'.

 Since then the former rectory has had a chequered history.
 It was briefly run as a hotel in the 1960s; ICL used it for their monthly meetings.
 In 1970 it was bought by the Langley Trust, whose trustees named it 'Forncett Grange' and set it up as a hostel for young offenders, a project which foundered when one of the inmates murdered the former headmistress of the village school, Miss Mary Armstrong.

 Shortly afterwards the Trust vacated the premises and it was

 sold.
 It then became a residential home for elderly folk (called 'Forncett